Lezalith/RenPy-Discord-Presence/README.md

 ### Update Delays
 A Discord Desktop Application running on the same machine as the game that's updating the presence, has updates on the player's profile shown instantly.
 This is not always the case for other Discord Desktop Apps - even ones where the account of the **player** is logged in, curiously enough.

-How often this delay occurs seems to correlate with the frequency of the presence updates, but you shouldn't worry about it too much, as it seems to be about 12s on average when it does occur.
+How often this delay occurs seems to correlate with the frequency of the presence updates and especially affects the `clear` method, but you shouldn't worry about it too much, as it seems to be about 12s on average when it does occur.

 ### Too Many Connections
 Connecting to the Discord Rich Presence multiple times in quick succession will result in the connection not being established.
 In practice, this happens when you...